masego24/ckanext-federgob/README-en.md

 By default CKAN generates rdf/xml metadata about every single dataset using DCAT vocabulary.

-Federatedatosgob adequates this metadata to the Federator template (see annex I in the [Federator user manual]([http://datos.gob.es/sites/default/files/federador_-_manual_de_usuario_2.docx])).
+FederGob adequates this metadata to the Federator template (see annex I in the [Federator user manual]([http://datos.gob.es/sites/default/files/federador_-_manual_de_usuario_2.docx])).
 Additionally, metadata about the catalog and the portal is created, completing the metadata needed for the federation.

-Federatedatosgob provides scripts to update the metadata periodically.
+FederGob provides scripts to update the metadata periodically.

 ## Prerequisites